gnarzilla/proxy.deadlight/README.md

 **Protocol Agnostic:** The proxy is not an "email server" or a "SOCKS proxy"—it’s a platform for handling any TCP-based protocol.
 Its modular architecture means you can add new protocol handlers (e.g., for XMPP or Matrix) as simple, self-contained C files without changing the core application.

-**Eliminating the "Always-On" Server:** The proxy's design leverages **Cloudflare Tunnel** for secure, outbound-only connectivity.
+**Secure Connectivity with Tailscale:** The proxy leverages Tailscale for secure mesh network connections, allowing seamless VPN-like gateway services. for secure, outbound-only connectivity.
 This means your home IP address is never exposed, your firewall can remain closed, and you don’t need to worry about dynamic IPs or complex NAT configurations.
 Your home machine becomes a trusted network gateway, not a public server.

 ![Deadlight Proxy/Blog Integration](assets/thatch-dt_proxy_browser_dual.png)